platformdotnet/Platform/README.md

 A cross-platform library of useful classes and extensions for C# and .NET.

-This library was developed by myself from 2003-2008 and used for various projects before I moved primarly to iOS development.
+This library was initially developed between 2003-2008.
 The library updated to use modern C# syntax and released as open source under the BSD license.
 It is the foundation of my other C# projects including the projects located at the GitHub [Platform.NET](https://github.com/platformdotnet) organisation.

 Notable classes: